cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 In this guide we carry out the following task to meet our compliance.
 These list of hardening task were taken from  [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)

  - System Settings
-	 1. Installing and Maintaining Software
+	 - Installing and Maintaining Software
-	 2.
-		 - List item
+	 - File Permissions and Masks
+SELinux
+Account and Access Control
+Network Configuration and Firewalls
+Configure Syslog
+System Accounting with auditd

  2. Services